 1 tbsp nuts (e.g. almonds, walnuts or cashews) or 1/2 tbsp nut butter

-2 tsp seeds (e.g. sunflower or pumpkin seeds)
+2 tsp seeds (e.g. sunflower, pumpkin or chia seeds)

 Big handful of ice